unaivicente/FinalProjectAIDL/README.md

 # Speech Classification
-This is a project with several Deep Learning models that gets an audio input and predicts the corresponding label.
+This is a project with several Deep Learning models that receive an audio input and predict the corresponding label.

 We started our project with a first aim that we proposed, try to use a transformer architecture directly using waveform raw data from our dataset.
 However, after numerous attemps we ended up trying many different architectures as we understood there were complexities using a transformer and 1D data that were out of our control and knowledge.
 Therefore, we are presenting in this present work a comparative study between different DL architectures using raw waveform as well as other methods with the same dataset in an attempt to explore sequential data processing and the different feature extractions with convolutional 1D methods.